Construction Site Accident Lawyer in Nashville

-If I’m Injured at a Construction Site, Who is Responsible?
+If I’m Injured at a Nashville Construction Site, Who is Responsible?

 In Nashville, many different parties can be liable for legal responsibility of construction site worker damages.
 Depending on the size of the project, the responsible party can take the form of a landowner, engineering professional, contractor, construction manager, or equipment manufacturer.
 If a construction management organization handled your worksite – as is the case with most large-scale projects – attorneys will need to perform a great deal of research to determine responsibility.

 If a site owner-managed your project, he or she may be responsible for injuries caused.
 When an owner fails in the duty to provide a reasonably safe work environment for hired workers, it is that person’s sole responsibility to pay for damages, including medical bills, present and future pain and suffering, lost wages, and lost wage capacity.
 If worksite negligence caused the death of a worker, the judge will award compensations in the form of consortium damages to the victim’s spouse or family.

 To identify the responsible party, an attorney will have to launch an investigation into the accident.
-A good attorney will interview key witnesses, take photos and video of the accident site, and document research relating to the accident.
+An experienced Nashville construction site accident attorney will interview key witnesses, take photos and video of the accident site, and document research relating to the accident.

-What is TOSHA, and How is it Involved in My Injury Case?
+What is TOSHA, and How is it Involved in My Tennessee Injury Case?

 TOSHA stands for Tennessee Occupations Health & Safety Administration.
 TOSHA sets the standards for safety and health in the workplace, and keeps records of construction site safety violations.
 The top three violations in 2015 were inadequate fall protection, hazard communication, and scaffolding failures.